 Slope Length Effects

-where rill erosion is greater relative to
+ØSlope length effect is greater on slopes where rill erosion is greater relative to interrill erosion

-Steep slopes
+-Steep slopes

-Soils susceptible to rill erosion
+-Soils susceptible to rill erosion

-Soils recently tilled
+-Soils recently tilled

-Low soil biomass
+-Low soil biomass

 The slope length factor represents the combination of erosion by surface runoff (rill erosion) and raindrop impact (interrill erosion).